amaelkady/OpenSEES_Models_SMF/README.md

 # OpenSEES_Models_SMF

-This folder contains ready-to-run 2-dimensional OpenSEES models of five archetype steel buildings designed with perimeter special moment frames (SMFs), with heights of 2, 4, 8, 12 and 20-story
+This folder contains ready-to-run 2-dimensional OpenSEES models of five archetype steel buildings designed with perimeter special moment frames (SMFs), with heights of 2, 4, 8, 12 and 20-story.

+Note that now you can generate further frame configurations using the new FM-2D software (https://github.com/amaelkady/FM-2D).

 References:
 ------------